governifyauditor/goldenflow-showcase-project/README.md

  - Create Github Repository
  - Create Pivotal Project
  - Create Heroku App and enable automatic deploys ([Guide](https://github.com/governifyauditor/goldenflow-showcase-project/blob/main/guides/Heroku.md))
+ - Create an action workflow to automate the continuous integration of your project.
+Here you can see a ([Hello World CI](https://github.com/governifyauditor/goldenflow-showcase-project/blob/main/.github/workflows/test.yml))

 ### Bluejay
  - Create info.yml file.
 For more details on how to set up your info.yml with the Wizard tool, you can go to this section below [Join in Bluejay's system](#join-in-bluejays-system).